-An attractive approach in this question is the Fab-Four theory of Horndeski framework \cite{1974IJTP...10..363H,2011PThPh.126..511K,2012PhRvD..85j4040C}.
+An attractive approach to this question is the Fab-Four sector of Horndeski theory \cite{1974IJTP...10..363H,2011PThPh.126..511K,2012PhRvD..85j4040C}.
 It was originally identified as the unique subset of second-order scalar-tensor theories capable of realizing self-tuning of the cosmological constant on FLRW backgrounds, such that the vacuum energy can be dynamically screened, thereby offering a possible resolution to the cosmological constant problem \cite{2012PhRvL.108e1101C}.
 However, this self-tuning property is nontrivial in the presence of a negative $\Lambda$.
 For example, in \citet{2026arXiv260323263M}, Fig.~1 shows that no nontrivial critical point exists in the region with $\Lambda<0$, indicating that self-tuning does not operate there and the vacuum energy is not screened.
-This motivates us to explore whether the Fab-Four theory can be extended to self-tune a negative $\Lambda$, allowing an open-AdS Universe to avoid ultimate recollapse.
+This motivates us to explore whether Fab-Four dynamics can self-tune a negative \(\Lambda\) and thereby allow an open negative-\(\Lambda\) FLRW universe to avoid recollapse.

 This paper is organized as follows.
-In Sec.~\ref{sec:MODEL} we introduce a power-law realization of Fab-Four and derive the field equations on FLRW Universe.
-In Sec.~\ref{sec:Analysis Of Evolution} we present the numerical evolution of an AdS universe in presence and absence of $\phi$, respectively.
+In Sec.~\ref{sec:MODEL} we introduce a power-law realization of Fab-Four and derive the field equations on an FLRW universe.
+In Sec.~\ref{sec:Analysis Of Evolution} we present the numerical evolution of an AdS universe in the presence and absence of $\phi$, respectively.
 Then, in Sec.~\ref{sec:Phase Diagram Analysis}, we analyze the asymptotic behavior of the system in an auxiliary zero-curvature subsystem using Poincar\'e compactification.
-The construction of the dynamical system and the choice of dimensionless variables are presented in Sec.~\ref{sec:Construction of Dynamical Systems}, while the corresponding phase-space analysis and coordinate transformation are given in Sec.~\ref{sec:Phase Analysis}.
+The construction of the dynamical system and the choice of dimensionless variables are presented in Sec.~\ref{sec:Construction of Dynamical Systems}, while the corresponding phase portrait analysis and coordinate transformation are given in Sec.~\ref{sec:Phase Analysis}.
 Finally, in Sec.~\ref{sec:Conclusions}, we summarize our results and discuss the physical interpretation and limitations of this mechanism.